 Most anti-phishing education to date has been focused around trying to teach people what a phishing attack looks like.
 I am all for education and if someone can teach you to be better at spotting a phishing attack it is a good thing, but the truth is these attacks can be so sophisticated that even security experts can be fooled or have a very hard time determining if a specific email is legitimate or not.

 To try to help people defend against phishing attacks I use a method that I believe is far more effective.
 You see, the problem is not that you received and phishing email and did not realized you were under attack, the attack is only a problem if you engage in the behaviors that allow the attack to succeed.
-If you follow my two simple rules meticulously you will dramatically reduce the odds of a successful phishing attack against and it doesn’t matter if you know it is a phishing attack.
+If you follow my two simple rules religiously, you will dramatically reduce the odds of a successful phishing attack against and it doesn’t matter if you know it is a phishing attack.

-There are only two types of people who ask you for your password… Thieves and idiots.
+There are only two types of people who ask you for your password… thieves and idiots.
 You obviously do not want to give your password to a thief, and if you give it to an idiot, they’ll probably get tricked into giving it to a thief.

 So when you get an email that says Hotmail, or PayPal, your bank, or someone else you do business with needs your password, it is a thief, not your bank, not PayPal, not EBay, not, Hotmail or Gmail, it is a thief.
 There isn’t a problem with your account.
 They are not updating their security systems, and it didn’t come from where you thought it did.

 If it is your Internet Service Provider (ISP) asking for your password, you are dealing with an idiot.
 It may not actually be the technician on the other end of the phone, it may be a higher up who was ignorant enough to have a technician ask you for your password.
 Don’t give it to them, it probably is an attack.
+Never give your ISP your password.

-To make it easy, pretend there can be absolutely no exceptions and whenever you see a request for your password in email, instant messaging/chat, or hear a request for your password on the phone, remember that you are dealing with a thief or an idiot and keep your password to yourself!
+To make it easy, pretend there can be absolutely no exceptions to this rule and whenever you see a request for your password in email, instant messaging/chat, or hear a request for your password on the phone, remember that you are dealing with a thief or an idiot and keep your password to yourself!

 If you click on a link and it takes you to a login page, don’t do it.
 This is the most common type of phishing attack and is equally successful against high level executives as it is against a grandparent using a computer for the first time.
 The real travesty is that millions of times each day socially irresponsible sites like Facebook and LinkedIn teach people to become victims of phishing attacks.